NCAR/nodetester/README.md

 # nodetester
-A script to test node integrity using simple node-pair tests with commonly used applications.
+A script to test node integrity using simple n-node tests with commonly used applications.

 ## How to use
 To use the node tester,navigate to `/glade/work/csgteam/nodetester`.
 From there, you can start the node tester in one of two ways.
 Pre-configured launch scripts exist in the format `run_<CASE>_<MACHINE>.sh`.
 Alternatively, you may invoke `nodetester` manually: